jellehuibregtse/oauth2-authorization-code-poc/README.md

 10. The client verifies the token (via the authorization server).
 11. The resource server sends the resource to the client.

+To prevent CSRF attacks you can even generate a `state`-value which you can send with the authorization code request and must store locally.
+When the authorization server returns the authorization code, it will also provide the `state`-value.
+When this value is not the same it may be a CSRF attack and the flow must be reset.

 ### Sources
 1. [Five Spring Security Concepts - Authentication vs authorization - Java Brains Brain Bytes](https://www.youtube.com/watch?v=I0poT4UxFxE)